ActivitySim/activitysim/develop/_sources/models.rst.txt

 Work From Home
 --------------

 Telecommuting is defined as workers who work from home instead of going to work.
 It only applies to workers with a regular workplace outside of home.
 The telecommute model consists of two submodels - this work from home model and a person :ref:`telecommute_frequency` model.
 This model predicts for all workers whether they usually work from home.

 The work from home model includes the ability to adjust a work from home alternative constant to attempt to realize a work from home percent for what-if type analysis.
 This iterative single process procedure takes as input a number of iterations, a filter on the choosers to use for the calculation, a target work from home percent, a tolerance percent for convergence, and the name of the coefficient to adjust.
 An example setup is provided and the coefficient adjustment at each iteration is:
 ``new_coefficient = log( target_percent / current_percent ) + current_coefficient``.

-The main interface to the work from home model is the :py:func:`~activitysim.examples.prototype_semcog.extensions.work_from_home` function.
+The main interface to the work from home model is the :py:func:`~activitysim.abm.models.work_from_home` function.
 This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``work_from_home`` | Skims Keys: NA

-.. automodule:: activitysim.examples.prototype_semcog.extensions.work_from_home
+.. automodule:: activitysim.abm.models.work_from_home
    :members:

 .. _school_location: